 These tropical coconut chia pops will be your new favourite summer treat.
 Loaded with blissful tropical flavours they’ll make you feel like your on a tropical Island!

-I wanted to make a fun summer treat inspired by my trip to Bali.
+I wanted to make These tropical cocconut chia pops as a fun summer treat inspired by my trip to Bali.
 In Bali I think I must have had papayas, mangos, and dragonfruits almost every day!
 I also tried several chia puddings there, one made with coconut milk and mango puree that especially stood out to me.
+All The cafes in Bali were delicious and had such an abundance of healthy food!
+You can read more about some of my favourite restaurants and cafes here!

 - 2 tbsp maple syrup